 As a Christian religious educational institution, the following statement of faith and doctrine represents the conviction of all officers, directors, teachers, and administrators of First Baptist Christian Academy.
 It is the doctrinal standard that informs and governs all matters of faith, conduct, policies, and activities of FBCA.

-We believe that in order to preserve the function and integrity of the School as a religious institution, a provider of traditional Christian education and a provider of a biblical role model to the families of the school and the community, it is imperative that all employees or volunteers that work for the school, in any capacity, agree to, adhere to and abide by the following Statement of Faith and Doctrine; that each student at the School must have at least one parent who exercises custodial control over the student and who agrees to and willingly submits to the Statement of Faith and Doctrine; and that all students at the School must willingly submit to the following statement of faith and doctrine.
+We believe that in order to preserve the function and integrity of the school as a religious institution, a provider of traditional Christian education and a provider of a biblical role model to the families of the school and the community, it is imperative that all employees or volunteers that work for the school, in any capacity, agree to, adhere to, and abide by the following Statement of Faith and Doctrine.
+Each student at the school must have at least one parent who exercises custodial control over the student and who agrees to and willingly submits to the Statement of Faith and Doctrine.
+All students at the School must willingly submit to the following statement of faith and doctrines.

 Statement of Faith

-- that the Bible is the infallible, inerrant, verbally inspired Word of God and that it is, therefore, our final authority in matters of faith and practice. — II Timothy 3:16 -17, Psalm 119:8
+- The Bible is the infallible, inerrant, verbally inspired Word of God and that it is, therefore, our final authority in matters of faith and practice. — II Timothy 3:16 -17, Psalm 119:8

-- encourage the development of self-discipline and responsibility in the student based on respect for and submission to God above all other authority.
+- Encourage the development of self-discipline and responsibility in the students based on respect for and submission to God above all other authority.

-- help the student develop a Christian worldview by integrating life and studies with the Bible.
+- Help the students develop a Christian worldview by integrating life and studies with the Bible.

 For the personal and social development of the students, First Baptist Christian Academy seeks to:

-- teach the student to treat everyone with love and respect, since they too, are made in God’s image.
+- Teach students to treat everyone with love and respect, since they too, are made in God’s image.

-- make the student a contributing member of his society, realizing his dependence on others and their dependence on him and the need to serve each other.
+- Make students contributing members of society, realizing their dependence on Him, their dependence on others, and the need to serve each other.

-- guide the student in developing a personality based on a proper and adequate understanding and acceptance of himself as a unique individual created in the image of God and on the fullest possible development of his own capabilities.
+- Guide students in developing a personality based on a proper and adequate understanding and acceptance of themselves as unique individuals created in the image of God and on the fullest possible development of their own capabilities.

-- help the student establish a personal physical fitness program as a lifestyle that includes good health habits and wise use of the body as the temple of God.
+- Help students establish a personal physical fitness program as a lifestyle that includes good health habits and wise use of the body as the temple of God.

-- develop both good and proper attitudes toward marriage and the family and also the understanding and skill needed to establish God-honoring homes.
+- Develop both good and proper attitudes toward marriage and the family and also the understanding and skills needed to establish God-honoring homes.